madminer-tool/madminer-workflow-ml/README.md

                         +--------------+

+## MLFlow
+For hyper-parameter tuning and models tracking, MLFlow has been introduced on certain parts of the workflow.

+Follow the [MLFlow guide][mlflow-guide] to review the implications.

 ## Execution
 When executing the workflow (either fully or some of its parts) it is important to consider that each individual step received inputs and generates outputs.
 Outputs are usually files, which need